Mount Sinai Hospital (Manhattan)

 Mount Sinai Hospital, founded in 1852, is one of the oldest and largest teaching hospitals in the United States.
-It is located in East Harlem in the New York City borough of Manhattan, on the eastern border of Central Park stretching along Madison and Fifth Avenues, between East 98th Street and East 103rd Street.
-The entire Mount Sinai health system has over 7,400 physicians, as well as 3,815 beds, and delivers over 16,000 babies a year.
-In 2023, the hospital was ranked 23rd among over 2,300 hospitals in the world and the best hospital in New York state by Newsweek.
+It is located on the Upper East Side of Manhattan in New York City, on the eastern border of Central Park, stretching along Madison and Fifth Avenues, between East 98th Street and East 103rd Street.

+The Mount Sinai Hospital is a tertiary and quaternary care facility and as such offers care in all medical and surgical specialties and subspecialties.
+The hospital is an AIDS center, Sexual Assault Forensic Examiner (SAFE) Program Hospital, Comprehensive Stroke Center, and Regional Perinatal Center.
+The maternity program is among the busiest in New York State with just over 7,000 deliveries per year.

+In February 2025, the hospital was ranked 19th among over 2,400 hospitals in the world and the best hospital in New York state by Newsweek.
 Adjacent to the hospital is the Mount Sinai Kravis Children's Hospital which provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout the region.

 History

+Early years

-At the time of the founding of the hospital in 1852, other hospitals in New York City discriminated against Jewish people both by not hiring them to treat patients, and by prohibiting them from being treated in the hospitals' wards.
+At the time of the founding of the hospital in 1852, other hospitals in New York City discriminated against Jewish people by either not hiring doctors or nurses to treat patients and by prohibiting them from being treated in the hospitals' wards.
 Orthodox Jewish philanthropist Sampson Simson (1780–1857) founded the hospital to address the needs of New York City's rapidly growing Jewish immigrant community.
 It was the second Jewish hospital in the United States, after the Jewish Hospital, located in Cincinnati, Ohio, which was established in 1847.

 The Jews' Hospital in the City of New York, as it was called until adopting its current name in 1866, was built on West 28th Street in Manhattan, between Seventh and Eighth Avenues, on land donated by Simson.
 It opened two years before Simson's death.
 Four years later, it was unexpectedly filled to capacity with soldiers injured in the American Civil War.

 The Jews' Hospital felt the effects of the escalating Civil War in other ways, as staff doctors and board members were called into service.
 Dr. Israel Moses served four years as lieutenant colonel in the 72nd New York Infantry Regiment; Joseph Seligman had to resign as a member of the board of directors, as he was increasingly called upon by President Lincoln for advice on the country's growing financial crisis.

 The New York Draft Riots of 1863 also strained the hospital's resources, as it struggled to tend to the many wounded.

 More and more, the Jews' Hospital was finding itself an integral part of the general community.
-In 1866, to reflect this new-found role, it changed its name.
-In 1872, the hospital moved uptown to the east side of Lexington Avenue, between East 66th and East 67th Streets.
+In 1866, to reflect this new-found role, it changed its name to Mount Sinai Hospital.
+In 1872, the hospital moved uptown to the east side of Lexington Avenue between East 66th and 67th streets.